Inferring the causal effect of journals on citations: Discussion

-Our analysis is limited to mostly physics and mathematics because of our reliance on the arXiv.
-We expect to see similar effects in the medical sciences or the social sciences.
-It would be good to replicate our analysis on other preprint repositories, such as bioRxiv or SocArxiv.
-Another limitation is that we only considered references from published articles.
-It would be interesting to also include the references of preprints.
-Including them is likely to increase the number of pre-publication citations,\cite{Lariviere2014} which may decrease the inferred journal causal effect.
+Our analysis is limited to mostly physics and mathematics because of our reliance on arXiv.
+We expect to see similar effects in the medical sciences and the social sciences, in line with earlier results \citep{Lariviere2010,Perneger2010,Cantrill2016}.
+It would be interesting to replicate our analysis on younger preprint repositories, such as bioRxiv or SocArxiv, once they have had more time to accumulate citations.
+Another limitation is that we considered references from published articles only.
+It would be interesting to include also the references of preprints.
+This presumably increases the number of pre-publication citations \citep{Lariviere2014}, which may decrease the overall inferred journal causal effect.

+In our model we assumed that the effect of publishing in a journal is identical for all articles published in that journal.
+However, the effect of publishing in a journal may possibly vary for different articles.
+For example, articles from well-known authors may be cited frequently regardless of the exact journal in which they are published, while articles from more junior authors may benefit more from publishing in high-impact journals.
+Teasing out these different effects is not straightforward, but presents an interesting avenue for future research.

-The latent citation rate itself may be influenced by many factors and characteristics of the paper\cite{Onodera2015} and motivations for citing the paper.\cite{Bornmann2008} Overall, our results suggest that paper characteristics ($X_1$, $X_2$, \ldots) that drive citations ($C$) overlap to some extent with factors that drive journal ($J$) peer review (Fig.~\ref{fig:complex_causal_model}).
-For example, novelty, relevance and scientific breadth may perhaps affect both journal evaluation and citations directly, while methodological aspects perhaps only affects journal evaluation and authors' reputation only affects citations.
-However, because the journal also affects citations, methodological aspects would have an indirect effect on citations in this example.
+The latent citation rate itself may be influenced by many factors and characteristics of the paper \citep{Onodera2015} and motivations for citing the paper \citep{Bornmann2008}.
+Overall, our results suggest that characteristics ($X_1$, $X_2$, \ldots) that drive citations ($C$) overlap or correlate with factors that drive journal ($J$) peer review (Fig.~\ref{fig:complex_causal_model}).
+For example, novelty, relevance and scientific breadth ($X_2$ to $X_4$) may affect both journal evaluation and citations directly, while methodological aspects affect journal evaluation ($X_1$) and authors' reputation ($X_5$) only affects citations.
+Because the journal also affects citations, methodological aspects would have an indirect effect on citations in this example.
 What factors drive journal evaluation and what factors drive citations is not clear and should be further investigated.